kopsha/hopeless-programming/README.md

 * then `for attr, (name, _) in zip(saved_attributes, attributes):`

 If you notice in one iteration is picking up the `value_type` and in the next one the `name`.
-In the end he is *zipping attributes with attributes*!
+In the end he is zipping *attributes* with *attributes*!

-This guy must be *"certifiable crazy"*, his code is shortening my life more than my cigarettes.
+This guy must be _certifiable_, his code is shortening my life more than my cigarettes.

 ### Support or Contact